VinoSarran/Module2_VBA_Refactoring/README.md

 ## Results:

 - The original version of this tool leveraged fairly common practice of establishing an array as a list then cycling through each cell within the specified range.
-The original design read and evalauted each row flipping back and forth from the source data to the output table.
+The original design read and evaluated each row flipping back and forth from the source data to the output table.
 A loop has created for each ticker and result was printed after each loop:

             For i = 0 To 11
             ticker = tickers(i)

-    Using total volume as example, we can see the straigtforward logic to evalaute the initial row compared to the which ticker in the index was being evaluated and complete the task once the ticker changed:
+  Using total volume as example, we can see the straightforward logic to evaluate the initial row compared to the which ticker in the index was being evaluated and      complete the task once the ticker changed:

             If Cells(j, 1).Value = ticker Then
             totalvolume = totalvolume + Cells(j, 8).Value
             End If

-    This original methodolgy produced a runtime of:
+    This original methodology produced a runtime of:

     <br>
 ![model](https://github.com/VinoSarran/Module2_VBA_Refactoring/blob/8e88873fc9afbfe73676b5d4c0bd16003f6b8a72/VBA_Challenge_2018%20(2).png?raw=true)